xxu30-appdev/photogram-golden-7/README.md

 ### Add some data manually

 Now that we have a table, we can add some data to it.
-The easiest way is using an administrative dashboard gem that I've added to the project called ActiveAdmin.
+The easiest way is using a third-party admin dashboard gem that I've added to the project called ActiveAdmin.
 Navigate to `/admin` and sign in with `admin@example.com / password`.

-If you tell ActiveAdmin what your models are, it gives you a powerful and customizable admin dashboard out-of-the-box!
+If you tell ActiveAdmin what your models are, it gives you the routes, controllers, and views needed for a powerful and customizable admin dashboard out-of-the-box!
 Pretty neat.
 For now, click on the "Photos" link in the navbar and add a few rows.
 For "source", you can grab the URL of any image on the internet; try right-clicking on the Google logo in Chrome, for example, and "Copy Image Address".

 Okay, as nice as having this admin dashboard is for CRUDing data into our table, what we really need to do is learn how to CRUD with Ruby so that we can write some RCAVs to let _our users_ do interesting things, not us.